author image

 How it works

-Calculate Impact
+Calculating Impact

-The first step is picking the criteria that define impact for your team.
+The first step was picking the criteria that defined impact for our team.
+Here were a few questions that I used to judge our features:

 2. Wow Factor - Does building this make our users go wow?